tc39/proposal-temporal/docs/calendar-draft.md

 Temporal.Date currently has three internal slots: year, month, and day.
 (An "internal slot" refers to actual data, as opposed to "properties", which could be computed.)
 In this proposal, those slots are renamed to `[[IsoYear]]`, `[[IsoMonth]]`, and `[[IsoDay]]`, and an additional `[[Calendar]]` slot is added.
 The calendar slot contains an object implementing the Temporal.Calendar interface, described below.

+No matter which calendar system is being represented, the *data model* in Temporal.Date remains indexed in the ISO calendar.
+So, for instance, if you wanted to represent the Hebrew date 5 Nisan 5780, the data model would be 2020-03-30, and the calendar would be responsible for mapping that into the corresponding Hebrew fields, as described further down in this document.

 This data model makes the simple assumption that the concept of a "day" is a solar day (main issues: [#390](https://github.com/tc39/proposal-temporal/issues/390), [#389](https://github.com/tc39/proposal-temporal/issues/389)).
 Most or all modern-use calendars, even those with lunar month cycles, use a solar day (based on sunrise) instead of a lunar day (based of moonrise).
 For calendars that do use a lunar day, such as the Hawaiian Moon Calendar, a Temporal.DateTime can be used instead of Temporal.Date when the distinction is important.

 ### Temporal.DateTime and Temporal.Time internal slots